 - olive oil for brushing

-- 3 tablespoons mayonnaise or vegenaise
+- 3 tablespoons veganaise or mayonnaise if not vegan

-- 1 teaspoon homemade or store-bought cajun seasoning
+- 1 teaspoon homemade or store-bought Cajun seasoning

 - 2 cloves minced garlic